Inspirational Portrait Images

 Inspiring Portrait #10

 Right away, it’s easy to see why this is a fun photograph to look at.
-The holes within the leaf literally breaks the portrait into easy to digest pieces, forcing the viewer to scan the entirety of this composition.
+The holes within the leaf literally break the portrait into easy to digest pieces, forcing the viewer to scan the entirety of this composition.

 However, nothing is obscured to the point of being abstract.
 The veins of the leaf lead the eye to the most important fragments of the model.